hardinb/lab_02_plasticwaste/lab-02.md

 ### Exercise 2.1

-Here we have displayed the same information from the histograms in a different way by plotting the density distribution of pwpc for each continent, separated by color.
+Here we have displayed the same information from the histograms in a different way by plotting the density distribution of PWPC for each continent, separated by color.
 However, the graph is hard to read because the alpha level is too high (in this case, 1.0), so the distributions cover one another up.